DomoViridi/Scaliger/README.md

 * Being mere images of the pages, the texts can not be searched.
 * The Latin spelling is irregular, with 'u' and 'v' used interchangeably, and manuscript shorthands such as 'quoq;' for 'quoque' remaining in the typeset book.
-* The text is in Latin, a language not mastered by many researchers of today.
 * The text is peppered with Greek fragments.
 These were typeset to immitate the handwriting as closely as possible, making them even harder to read than the typeset Latin.
 * There are also (though fewer) fragments in Hebrew, Arabic and other oriental languages,